 In the industry’s early days, most companies marketed CBD isolate as the purest, most beneficial form of CBD available.
-The idea that isolation was the best option was supported by science due to the complexity of cannabis and possible lack of understanding by the scientific community.
-Nearly all studies used to isolate in their trials, giving evidence for companies to utilize in their marketing.
+The idea that isolate was the best option was supported by science due to the complexity of cannabis and possible lack of understanding by the scientific community.
+Nearly all studies used isolate in their trials, giving evidence for companies to utilize in their marketing.

 As time progressed and our understanding of cannabis became more complete, the scientific community and retail industry shifted to supporting full plant extracts.

 Today, nearly every company will advertise full-spectrum extracts as more beneficial because they contain various cannabis compounds.
 While this argument makes sense, it has yet to be backed up with concrete evidence through double-blind clinical trials.